VCHSRobots/coffeebot/README.md

 ### Python Control Loop

 The main loop runs every 20 milliseconds (50Hz) and handles the following tasks:
-- Driving motors based on calculated path (dead reckoning + APROTAX calibration).
+- Driving motors based on calculated path (dead reckoning + AprilTag calibration).
 - Reading LiDAR sensor to detect obstacles.
 - Checking AprilTag sensor values and adjusting position.
 - Communicating with MQTT to send/receive messages from the cloud.